TAbdiukov/PPSSPP-patches/README.md

 In more modern PPSSPP builds (for example, PPSSPP 1.13.2) it was observed that some patches are being applied automatically, thus increasing playability, performance, and experience for general players.
 For example,

-* Test Drive Unlimited [US] – remove GBA-like pixelization.
+* Test Drive Unlimited [US] – remove GBA-like pixelation.

 If you observe that the patch was already applied, then there is no need to apply it again.
 Just enjoy it.